Phoenix Wrongful Death Lawyer

 • Medical Professionals – In some cases, a wrongful death may be the result of medical malpractice, leaving the medical staff or facilities liable for the death.

 • Employers – It’s possible, though unlikely, that in the case of something like a construction accident leading to death, the employer of the deceased may be liable, although workers’ compensation laws could also be a factor.
+In such cases, you can take the help of our Phoenix construction accident lawyers.

-Proving Liability in a Wrongful Death Claim
+Proving Liability in a Wrongful Death Claim in Phoenix

 What Is a Duty of Care?